 Access to your personal confidential data is password protected on secure systems and securely locked in filing cabinet when on paper.

-Our IT Services provider, [Insert IT Providers name], regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.
+Our IT Services provider, Midlands and Lancashire Central Support Unit (MLCSU) regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.

 All our staff have received up to date data security and protection training.
-They are obliged in their employment contracts to uphold confidentiality, and may face disciplinary procedures if they do not do so.
+They are obliged in their employment contracts to uphold confidentiality and may face disciplinary procedures if they do not do so.
 We have incident reporting and management processes in place for reporting any data breaches or incidents.
 We learn from such events to help prevent further issues and inform patients of breaches when required.

 How long do we keep your personal data?

 Whenever we collect or process your data, we will only keep it for as long as is necessary for the purpose it was collected.
-For a GP practice, we comply with the Records Management NHS Code of Practice 2021 which states that we keep records for 10 years after date of death.
-Following this time, the records are securely destroyed if stored on paper, deleted on the electronic health record system or archived for research purposes where this applies.
+For a GP practice, we comply with the Records Management NHS Code of Practice 2021.
+All records are returned back to Primary Care Support England (PCSE) once a person has deceased, and electronic records are archived 10 years after the patient’s death.

 Destruction

 This will only happen following a review of the information at the end of its retention period.
-Where data has been identified for disposal we have the following responsibilities:
+Where data has been identified for disposal, we have the following responsibilities:

-to ensure that information held in manual form is destroyed using a cross cut shredder or contracted to a reputable confidential waste company [insert name if used] that complies with European Standard EN15713 and obtain certificates of destruction.
+to ensure that information held in manual form is destroyed using a cross cut shredder or contracted to a reputable confidential waste company B&M Shredding that complies with European Standard EN15713 and obtain certificates of destruction.

-to ensure that electronic storage media used to hold or process information are destroyed or overwritten to national standards.
+to ensure that electronic storage media used to hold, or process information are destroyed or overwritten to national standards.

 Who we share your data with?